instantOS/instantos.github.io/youtube/customize.md

 ### Gtk

-The appearance section of the control panel allows changing the gtk theme, font, icon set and cursor.
+The appearance section of the control panel allows changing the Gtk theme, font, icon set and cursor.